fResult/Just-Systems-Design/exercises/08_design-netflix/README.md

 ### 7. Video Content Delivery

-We need to figure out how we'll be delivering Netflix's video content across the globe with little latency.\
+Delivering Netflix's video content globally with minimal latency is crucial.\
-To start, we'll estimate the maximum amount of bandwidth consumption that we could expect at any point in time.\
+We will estimate the highest bandwidth usage we might see at any moment.\
-We'll assume that, at peak traffic, like when a popular movie comes out, a fairly large number of Netflix users might be streaming video content concurrently.
+We expect that during peak times, such as the release of a popular movie, a large number of Netflix users will be watching videos concurrently

 $$
 \begin{aligned}